wenqing-2021/commonroad_dataset_converters/README.md

 A conversion can be started from the *dataset_converters* directory by executing
 `crconvert dataset input_dir output_dir --num-time-steps #NUMTIMESTEPSSCENARIO
---num-planning-problems #NUMPLANNINGPROBLEMS --num_processes #NUMPROCESSES --keep-ego --obstacle-start-at-zero`.
+--num-planning-problems #NUMPLANNINGPROBLEMS --num-processes #NUMPROCESSES --keep-ego --obstacle-start-at-zero`.

 In the following the different parameters are explained:
 * **dataset**: The dataset which should be convertered.
 Currently, parameters *highd*, *ind*, or *INTERACTION* are supported.